 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a hardcover edition that was published by Feiwel & Friends on February 5, 2013 and has 452 pages.
+steampunk that was published by Feiwel & Friends on February 5, 2013 and has 452 pages.

 Explore it on Goodreads or Amazon.